bumi/stacking-sats-binance/README.md

 # Stacking Sats on Binance(.je)

-This tool automates stacking sats on Binance for you.
+This tool automates stacking sats on [Binance](https://www.binance.je/en) for you.
-Run it periodically to automatically place BTC buy orders on binance and convert a certain percentage of the available EUR balance to BTC.
+Run it periodically to automatically place BTC buy orders and convert a certain percentage of the available EUR balance to BTC.

 Use this at your own risk and decide for yourself whether or not you want to run this tool!